Marconi ErasWIRELESS PLANT COMPLETED

 Published The Hightstown Gazette on July 9, 1914 – Page 1

-Thanks to Mr. Robert Craig of the New Jersey State Historic Presrvation Office who found and sent us this article.
+Thanks to Mr. Robert Craig of the New Jersey State Historic Preservation Office who found and sent us this article.
 Although the article has some inaccuracies, it also has some interesting items.
-First the Belmar Station was put into use in July.
-There was 900 feet between masts and the mast were 405 feet high.
+First, the Belmar Station was put into use in July.
+There were 900 feet between masts and the mast were 405 feet high.

 page created November 30, 2002

 Sunday February 19th For a Wonderful Vacation, Go by Train!
 Railroads, Tourism, and Commuters at the Jersey Shore By Bill Elwell 2PM-3PM Hotel Lounge Nestled halfway between two of Americas […]Find out more »

 A Brief History of Model Railroading By Dave Albertson 2PM-3PM Hotel Lounge Tracing the roots of Model Railroading back to the 1890's.
 Manufacturers, Inventions and Pioneers of Model Railroading that […]Find out more »